DatumMechanics/assignment6/README.md

 * 20 points: assignment readme.txt file providing an explanation in your own words of what your code for each section listed above is doing.

-Note that we will only consider changes to `pq.c` when grading your work.
+Note that we will only consider changes to `heap.py` when grading your work.
 Changes to other files will be ignored.